maximus1108/array-insert/README.md

      `npm install --save array.prototype.insert`

-2. Import the package at the top of entry file of your app or the you want to use it in.
+2. Import the package at the top of entry file of your app or the file you want to use it in.

     ```require('array.prototype.insert');```